nylejustineguintoeng-sudo/EXPERIMENT-4-DATA-WRANGLING-AND-DATA-VISUALIZATION/README.md

 This project contains Python solutions for data wrangling and visualization using the `pandas` and `matplotlib` libraries.
 The tasks demonstrate data manipulation concepts including:

-*   Filtering tabular data using several categorical and numerical conditions[cite: 1].
+*   Filtering tabular data using several categorical and numerical conditions.
-*   Constructing focused DataFrames by selecting relevant features[cite: 1].
+*   Constructing focused DataFrames by selecting relevant features.
-*   Summarizing the relationship between categorical features and a numerical variable[cite: 1].
+*   Summarizing the relationship between categorical features and a numerical variable.
-*   Communicating a data comparison using clear and correctly labeled plots[cite: 1].
+*   Communicating a data comparison using clear and correctly labeled plots.

 ---